Explainable AI by BAPC -- Before and After correction Parameter Comparison: A new XAI approach: BAPC

-The proposed approach BAPC (``Before and After prediction Parameter Comparison") is explicitly designed for the situation, where a given \emph{interpretable} base model is combined with an error-correcting \emph{non-interpretable} AI model.
-BAPC aims at explaining the effect of the AI model in terms of the parameters of the base model, more precisely in terms of the difference in parameters that is obtained by fitting the base model twice: before and after the error correction.
+The proposed approach BAPC (``Before and After prediction Parameter Comparison") is explicitly designed for the situation where a given \emph{interpretable} base model is combined with an error-correcting \emph{non-interpretable} AI-model.
+This situation is often found in applications, where a process is approximated by a (simple) base model, such as linear regression for instance, and the resulting predictions are then -in a second step- improved by a more complex predictive model.
+In this context, BAPC aims at explaining the effect of the predictive model in terms of the parameters of the interpretable base model.
+More precisely, the influence of local corrections performed by a black-box style predictive machine learning model (e.g.\ single layer perceptron) is formulated as the change in the coefficients obtained after fitting the base model a second time -- namely, after the error correction.

+In this section, we establish the theoretical framework of our approach BAPC for regression, discuss crucial aspects such as locality, and define criteria for model accuracy and fidelity.
+The extension to classification problems will be the topic of future work.